Plasma-facing material: Considerations

-The International Fusion Materials Irradiation Facility (IFMIF) will particularly address this.
-Materials developed using IFMIF will be used in DEMO, the proposed successor to ITER.
+The International Fusion Materials Irradiation Facility will particularly address this.
+Materials developed using this facility will be used in DEMOnstration Power Station, the proposed successor to ITER.

 French Nobel laureate in physics Pierre-Gilles de Gennes said of nuclear fusion, "We say that we will put the sun into a box.
 The idea is pretty.
 The problem is, we don't know how to make the box."

 Recent developments

 Solid plasma-facing materials are known to be susceptible to damage under large heat loads and high neutron flux.
 If damaged, these solids can contaminate the plasma and decrease plasma confinement stability.
 In addition, radiation can leak through defects in the solids and contaminate outer vessel components.

-Liquid metal plasma-facing components that enclose the plasma have been proposed to address challenges in the PFC.
-In particular, liquid lithium (LL) has been confirmed to have various properties that are attractive for fusion reactor performance.
+Liquid metal plasma-facing components that enclose the plasma have been proposed to address challenges in the plasma-facing components.
+In particular, liquid lithium has been confirmed to have various properties that are attractive for fusion reactor performance.